top of page

 These are some of the 'positive side effects' of a regular practice.

 Our teaching style is warm, relaxed and nurturing.
-We encourage you to safely and mindfully explore, listen to, work with and nourish body and mind.
+We encourage you to safely and mindfully explore, listen to, work with and nourish the body-mind.
 You will be guided verbally through the postures.
-Where physical adjustments need to be made, we will always ask your permission first.
-Our goal is to use asana and pranayama as tools to help you develop your sense of balance - within and without.
+Adaptations and adjustments are offered to ensure asana are accessible to all levels of experience, including complete beginners.
+Our goal is to use asana and pranayama (and other elements of the 8 limbs of yoga) as tools to help you move toward a more balanced (sattvic) state.
+Yoga is the journey of the self, though the self, to the self.

 bottom of page